Updated: July 6, 2020, 6:00 P.M. EDT

 Students should continue to make progress on their NSU admission applications for fall 2020.
 Once you have been fully admitted by your academic program, you will be able to request your NSU I-20.
 Please visit the Requirements For Obtaining An I-20 page for additional details.
 Please watch for additional announcements from the Office of International Affairs and visit the Admitted F-1 Student Checklists to ensure you are ready to begin your studies at NSU.

 PLEASE NOTE: While NSU programs are scheduled to go on as planned, closures around the globe may cause disruptions.
-NSU has been notified of the following closures which could impact your ability to complete your admissions requirements and join the NSU community:
+Specifically:

 On March 20, 2020, travel.state.gov (U.S. Department of State Bureau of Consular Affairs Visa Office) posted the following news alert:

-Details about how your course will be transitioned to an online environment will be provided by your faculty.
+Details about how your course will be offered in an online environment will be provided by your faculty.
 There are two types of online courses:

 Most classes will likely utilize a combination of methods, but students should expect that they will still need to be available to log into their classes and participate in class at their scheduled class dates and times.
 This is true even for students who are planning to be in different time zones.
 It is your responsibility to ensure you have appropriate connectivity and technology to be available at your scheduled class dates and times.